 [Section 128 inserted by No. 78 of 2003 s.
 17.]

-129. Indemnification of officer participants against civil liability
+129. Indemnity against civil liability for officer participants

 (1) The Commission must indemnify an officer of the Commission against any civil liability (including reasonable costs) the officer incurs because of conduct the officer engages in as an officer participant if —